EUPHORBIA HIRTA LINN – AN INVASIVE PLANT: A REVIEW OF ITS TRADITIONAL USES, PHYTOCHEMISTRY AND PHARMACOLOGICAL PROPERTIESHTML Full Text

 Vernacular Names of E. hirta: E. hirta has diverse synonyms, and vernacular names vary from region to region.
 In India it is known as Dudhy (In Hindi), Asthma plant (In English), Amampatchairaisi, dugadhika (In Sanskrit), Dudeli (In Gujrat), Dudnali, govardhan (In Marathi), Jhotikhuntian (In Orissa), Daun bijii kacang (In Indonesia), Ambin Janyan, Keremak susu (In Malaysia), Boro kerui (In Bangladesh) 24.

-Nativity And Distribution: The plant species E. hirta Linn. is native to Central America.
-It is cosmopolitan in distribution, widely distributed throughout tropical or temperate regions of India, Asia, Africa, and Australia.
+Nativity and Distribution: The plant species E. hirta Linn. is native to Central America.
+It is cosmopolitan in distribution, widely distributed Throughout tropical or temperate regions of India, Asia, Africa, and Australia.
 It prefers dry and humid conditions, from sea level up to 2200 meters altitude.
-It commonly grows in paddy fields, gardens, lowland, waste places near roadside 21, 23.
+It commonly grows in paddy fields, gardens, lowlands, waste places near roadside 21, 23.

 Medicinal Uses: The plant of E. hirta has a widespread traditional use in China and was recorded in Chinese pharmacopeia in the year 1977.
 The Yao people of China use the whole plant in the treatment of bronchitis.
-The decoction of a dry plant is used externally in burned and scald, whereas freshly crushed leaves are applied in the treatment of skin disease 18.
-Decoction or tincture of this plant is used to cure asthma, chronic bronchial disorders, and emphysema diseases by the Zhuang people of China 25.
+The decoction of dry plant is used externally in burned and scald, whereas freshly crushed leaves are applied to treat skin disease 18.
+This plant's decoction or tincture is used to cure asthma, chronic bronchial disorders, and emphysema diseases by the Zhuang people of China 25.
 Dai people of China applied E. hirta in the stimulation of milk secretion and also in cessation of cough 5.
-It is extensively used in cough, kidney stones, abscesses, and in bronchial asthma 26.
+It is extensively used in cough, kidney stones abscesses, and bronchial asthma 26.
 It is also used traditionally to cure and prevent gastrointestinal disorders, afflictions of mucous membranes, and respiratory system disorders 27.
-The cold extract of the leaves of E. hirta are used in large scale to bathe small babies with skin infections in Nigeria.
+The cold extract of the leaves of E. hirta is used on a large scale to bathe small babies with skin infections in Nigeria.
 The literature of ethnomedicinal plant also indicates that it is commonly known for increasing milk flow in females and different disorders 17, 28.
-The decoctions of this plant are also applicable in ear disease and in the treatment of sore, boils and it also has wound healing property 19, 29, 30.
-Different parts of this plant are traditionally used to cure the babies from worm infestations and also prove helpful in dysentery, jaundice, gonorrhea, acne, pimples, digestive orders, diabetes, several types of tumors and in cancers in India 31, 32, 33, 34.
-The extracts of the root of E. hirta are used against vomiting, diarrhea and as anti-venum against snakebite 35.
+The decoctions of this plant are also applicable in ear disease and the treatment of sore, boils, and it also has wound healing properties 19, 29, 30.
+Different parts of this plant are traditionally used to cure the babies from worm infestations and also prove helpful in dysentery, jaundice, gonorrhea, acne, pimples, digestive orders, diabetes, several types of tumors, and in cancers in India 31-34.
+The extracts of E. hirta are used against vomiting, diarrhea and as anti-venum against snakebite 35.
 It is also used in the treatment of asthma in South Africa 36.
 The leaves of E. hirta are mixed with leaves and petals of Datura metal to prepare asthma cigarettes in the Philippines 22.
-E. hirta possesses antispasmodic, antidiabetic, anti-inflammatory, and anticancer curative property 37.
+E. hirta possesses antispasmodic, antidiabetic, anti-inflammatory and anticancer curative properties 37.

 TABLE 1: CHEMICAL COMPOUND STUDIED IN E. HIRTA LINN.